 Is it worth owning an iPod these days?

 After having written the article, we also thought to ask ourselves if buying an iPod is actually worth it these days.
 Previously, people would buy an iPod because of its massive storage capabilities.
 With music libraries ever increasing in size, we find 2-16GB a little insufficient for music storage.
 Considering around 1,000 songs takes around 8GB, people with multiple different albums will find that a Shuffle and Nano doesn't provide them with enough storage space.

-Moving up to the iPod Touch, it's clear we have more storage capabilities, such as the 32GB (£199), 64GB (£249) and 128GB (£329) options, but they also come at a hefty price tag.
-An iPhone might be a worthy option, but they are much more expensive and a 128GB size can only be found on the iPhone 6s which costs a hefty £699.
+Moving up to the iPod Touch, it's clear we have more storage capabilities - 32GB (£199) or 128GB (£299) options - but they also come at a hefty price tag.
+An iPhone might be a worthy alternative, but they are more expensive still.

 There are other options out there, which don't run on iOS, such as the FiiO X5 which can be found for around £290 and be used alongside two 128GB microSD cards to boost its storage up to a massive 256GB.
 We understand this isn't the best of solutions for those who like the iOS platform, but considering the price and actual use of the iPods, it makes a lot more sense to have a player that's cheaper, offers more functionality and most importantly has more storage capabilities for your music.